 PAP stands for profunda artery perforator, a blood vessel that runs through your thigh.
-A PAP flap uses this blood vessel, as well as a section of skin and fat from the back of your upper thigh to reconstruct the breast.
+A PAP flap uses this blood vessel, as well as a section of skin and fat from the back of your upper thigh, to reconstruct the breast.
 Because no muscle is used, a PAP flap is considered a muscle-sparing type of flap.

-With this type of reconstruction, a section of skin, fat, and blood vessels are cut from the back of your upper thigh, just below the buttocks, and moved up to your chest to rebuild your breast.
+With this type of reconstruction, a section of skin, fat, and blood vessels is cut from the back of your upper thigh, just below the buttocks, and moved up to your chest to rebuild your breast.
 Your surgeon carefully reattaches the blood vessels of the PAP flap to the blood vessels in your chest using microsurgery.

 Learn more about PAP flap reconstruction on these pages:

 Can we help guide you?

 Breast self-exam, or regularly examining your breasts on your own, can be an important way to...

 Breast implant illness (BII) is a term that some women and doctors use to refer to a wide range...

 Tamoxifen (Brand Names: Nolvadex, Soltamox)